storageos/storageos.github.io/_docs/platforms/kubernetes/install/index.md

 cycles.

 CSI is available from Kubernetes 1.9 alpha.
-As CSI is still not GA in Kubernetes, StorageOS recommends it only be used if the user is aware of its limitations and understands that non-GA versions of an active project might contain breaking changes.
+As CSI is still not GA in Kubernetes, StorageOS recommends it is only used if the user is aware of its limitations and understands that non-GA versions of an active project might contain breaking changes.